vovabelonin/Optimal_prediction_of_MVP_award/README.md

 ### Description
 This educational project was made under the guidance of Daniil Merkulov on optimization methods in MIPT.

-I am absorbed in basketball so I decided to predict MVP award in NBA.
-I trained Random Forest Classifier to predict player who would get this award.
-And I used Optuna to search optimal hyperparameters.
+I am absorbed in basketball so I predicted the player who won the NBA Most Valuable Player Award.
+As a model I used the Random Forest Classifier.
+The main idea of the project was to find the optimal hyperparameters.
+I used Optuna (TSEsampler, GridSampler, RandomSampler) to search for them.

 ---
 ### Poster